sakuli/sakuli.github.io/content/docs/01_getting_started.md

 yarn add @sakuli/cli
 {{< /highlight >}}

-will install Sakuli and its required dependencies.
+This will install Sakuli and its required dependencies.

-One of Sakulis core components, [nut.js](https://github.com/nut-tree/nut-js) requires OpenCV.
+One of Sakulis core components, [nut.js](https://github.com/nut-tree/nut-js), requires OpenCV.
 As of now the installation process assumes you do not have an existing OpenCV installation and will try to build it from source via [opencv4nodejs](https://github.com/justadudewhohacks/opencv4nodejs).

 Building OpenCV from scratch requires a [cmake](https://cmake.org/) installation.